fichtenweg17u/community-handbook/README.md

 The initial spin-up might take a little, since it will download the Debian container base and run all the startup scripts.
 If you want to see the progress in more detail, just click on the progress panel in the lower right corner.
 When everything is booted up, you should see the TEX extensions running, so there should be a new "TEX" tab in the bar on the left side.

 Attention though: While the TEX extension is installed, the latex environment is not.
-For that you need to execute the initialization script: Open a terminal (`STRG + SHIFT + P` to open command palette, then execute `Terminal: Create new Terminal`) and run
+For that you need to execute the initialization script: Open a terminal (`CTRL + SHIFT + P` to open command palette, then execute `Terminal: Create new Terminal`) and run
 ```
 ./post-create.sh
 ```